cakephp/docs/en/intro.rst

 CakePHP provides a basic organizational structure that covers class names, filenames, database table names, and other conventions.
-While the conventions take some time, by following the conventions CakePHP provides you can avoid needless configuration and make a uniform application structure that makes working with various projects a breeze.
+While the conventions take some time to learn, by following the conventions CakePHP provides you can avoid needless configuration and make a uniform application structure that makes working with various projects a breeze.
 The :doc:`conventions chapter
 </intro/conventions>` covers the various conventions that CakePHP uses.